 ‘Interest Rate’ means the Commonwealth Bank of Australia corporate overdraft reference rate, as varied from time to time.

-‘Maximum Daily Quantity’ or ‘MDQ’, in relation to a User DP, means the maximum Quantity of Gas which AGN agrees to deliver through that DP during any Network Day, as specified in, or determined in accordance with, the Specific Terms and Conditions and the General Terms and Conditions, or another agreement between the Network User and AGN or, if not agreed, as determined in accordance with Section 6.1 of this Access Arrangement.
+‘Maximum Daily Quantity’ or ‘MDQ’, in relation to a User DP, means the maximum Quantity of Gas which Multinet agrees to deliver through that DP during any Network Day, as specified in, or determined in accordance with, the Specific Terms and Conditions and the General Terms and Conditions, or another agreement between the Network User and Multinet or, if not agreed, as determined in accordance with Section 6.1 of this Access Arrangement.

-‘Maximum Hourly Quantity’ or ‘MHQ’, in relation to a User DP, means the maximum Quantity of Gas (in GJ) which AGN is obliged to transport and deliver to a particular Delivery Point in any hour, as determined in accordance with Section 2.3.2 of this Access Arrangement.
+‘Maximum Hourly Quantity’ or ‘MHQ’, in relation to a User DP, means the maximum Quantity of Gas (in GJ) which Multinet is obliged to transport and deliver to a particular Delivery Point in any hour, as determined in accordance with Section 2.3.2 of this Access Arrangement.

 ‘Meter and Gas Installation Test’ has the meaning given to it in Section 2.4 of this Access Arrangement.

-‘Meter Reinstallation’ has the meaning given to it in Section 2.4 of this Access Arrangement.

 ‘Meter Removal’ has the meaning given to it in Section 2.4 of this Access Arrangement.

-‘Metering Installation’, in relation to a User DP, means the meter and associated equipment and installations (which may include correctors, regulators, filters, data loggers and telemetry relating to a DP) owned or operated by AGN at that User DP and, in relation to a User Receipt Point, means the metering installation owned or operated by AGN at that User Receipt Point or, if AGN does not own or operate metering installation at that User Receipt Point, the metering installation provided by or on behalf of the User at that Receipt Point.
+‘Metering Installation’, in relation to a User DP, means the meter and associated equipment and installations (which may include correctors, regulators, filters, data loggers and telemetry relating to a DP) owned or operated by Multinet at that User DP and, in relation to a User Receipt Point, means the metering installation owned or operated by Multinet at that User Receipt Point or, if Multinet does not own or operate metering installation at that User Receipt Point, the metering installation provided by or on behalf of the User at that Receipt Point.

+‘Multinet’ means Multinet Gas (DB No 1) Pty Ltd (ACN 086 026 986) and Multinet Gas (DB No.2) Pty Ltd (ACN 086 230 122) trading as Multinet Gas Distribution Partnership (ABN 53 634 214 009).

 ‘Negotiated Service’ means a Network Service of the type described in Section 2.5 of this Access Arrangement.